JakeyMarsh1/ledgerly/README.md

 ---

+## Features
+Dashboard: shows current-month “available to spend” and recent transactions.

+Transactions: add, edit, and delete incomes and outgoings.

+Categories: global list; required for outgoings, optional for incomes.

+Authentication: sign up, log in, log out; per-user data isolation.

+Data integrity: store money in integer pence; format in views/templates.

 ## Overview
 Ledgerly helps users understand what they can safely spend this week by combining all recorded incomes and outgoings into one clear number.
 The app focuses on minimal screens, fast entry, and accurate calculations.

 ## Problem
 Budget tools can feel heavy or too granular.
-Many people just want one trusted weekly number without spreadsheets or manual sums.
+Many people just want one trusted monthly number without spreadsheets or manual sums.

 ## Solution
 - Quick forms for incomes and outgoings